Research projects

-Pilot real-time data collection of probable suicide deaths
+National real-time data collection of suspected suicide deaths under mental health care

-We are establishing a real-time data collection of suspected suicide deaths by people under the recent care of mental health services in England – specifically, in-patients and post-discharge patients who died within 14 days of discharge.
-This real-time surveillance (RTS) system will focus on patients closest to care and ask for information that we need to know early to support suicide prevention efforts.
+Our overarching aim is to collect information that we need to know early to support suicide prevention efforts.
 This includes emerging novel methods, suicide related internet use, possible clusters, problems in care which may be systemic and particular problems that patients face.

 Suicide in NHS staff: a national data collection to inform prevention